Understanding MAC Address Assignment on a Virtual Chassis

 In a Virtual Chassis, multiple switches—each with its own set of interfaces with unique MAC addresses—are connected together to form one chassis that can be managed as a single switch.
 The MAC address assigned to each network-facing interface on the switch changes when the switch joins a Virtual Chassis.
 Because all Layer 2 traffic decisions are based on an interface’s MAC address, understanding MAC address assignment is important to understanding how network traffic is forwarded and received by the Virtual Chassis.
 For additional information about how a network uses MAC addresses to forward and receive traffic, see Understanding Bridging and VLANs on Switches.

-When a Virtual Chassis is formed, the MAC address of the switch in the master role becomes the system MAC base address.
+When a Virtual Chassis is formed, the MAC address of the switch in the primary role becomes the system MAC base address.
 The Virtual Chassis assigns the system MAC base address as the MAC address for all Layer 3 interfaces within the Virtual Chassis.
 The Virtual Chassis also assigns the system MAC base address to the virtual management Ethernet (VME) interface and to all of the virtual LANs (VLANs) in the Virtual Chassis.

 For Layer 2 and aggregated Ethernet interfaces, the Virtual Chassis assigns a unique MAC address that is derived from the member switch MAC address to each interface.
 The assignment of a unique MAC address to each network interface helps ensure that functions that require MAC address differentiation—such as redundant trunk groups (RTGs), Link Aggregation Control Protocol (LACP), and general monitoring functions—can function properly.